robmellett/http-logging/README.md

     ->get('https://jsonplaceholder.typicode.com/posts');
 ```

-You can configure the Log Formatter by adding the following to the logging config file.
+You can configure the Log Formatter by adding the following to the Laravel logging config file.

 ```php
 // config/logging.php